madhusdhnn/ecommerce-api/README.md

 ./scripts/cognito_auth.sh <EMAIL/ USERNAME> <PASSWORD>
 ```

-Copy the `idToken` that you get from Cognito and send it in `Authorization` header by prepending the word `Bearer`.
+Copy the `idToken` that you get from Cognito and send it in the `Authorization` header by prepending the word `Bearer`.

 ## Database Setup